kensho/ng-describe/README.md

   });
 });
 ```
-when this test fails, it generates meaningful message with all relevant information: the expression
+when this test fails, it generates a meaningful message with all relevant information: the expression
 that fails `foo + bar === 4` and runtime values of `foo` and `bar`.

     PhantomJS 1.9.7 (Mac OS X)